knpuniversity/symfony/knpu/ep3-doctrine/dummy-data.md

 # Fixtures: Dummy Data Rocks

-It's *so* much more fun to developer when your database has real, interesting data.
+It's *so* much more fun to develop when your database has real, interesting data.
 We *do* have a way to add some fake genuses into the database, but they're not very interesting.
 And when we need more dummy data - like users and genus notes - it's just not going to work well.